-On 18 June 2009 an authorization was issued by means of ÚJD SR Decision No. 178/2009 for the second stage of decommissioning of NPP A-1 in accordance with the Plan for the Second Stage of Decommissioning of NPP A-1, which enabled to continue with a continual alternative in the process of decommissioning of NPP A-1.
-The period of years 2009 and 2010 focused in particular on decommissioning of external objects of the nuclear installation of NPP A-1, on the issue of handling contaminated soil and RAW management produced by the main generating Unit of NPP A-1.
+On 18 June 2009 an authorization was issued by means of ÚJD SR Decision No. 178/2009 for the second stage of decommissioning of NPP A1 in accordance with the Plan for the Second Stage of Decommissioning of NPP A1, which enabled to continue with a continual alternative in the process of decommissioning of NPP A1.
+The following period was focused in particular on decommissioning of external objects of the nuclear installation of NPP A1, on the issue of handling contaminated soil and RAW management produced by the main generating Unit of NPP A1.

-The current status of NPP A-1 can be characterized as follows:
+The current status of NPP A1 can be characterized as follows:

-- Export of spent fuel to the Russian Federation was completed in 1999 (based on an intergovernmental treaty from 1956); - Media for after-cooling of spent fuel were partially treated, and partially re-stored: chrompik (water solution of chromate and potassium bi-chromate) was vitrified or re-stored into new tanks, the sludge in enclosures for after-cooling of fuel elements and on the bottom of the DS pool is solidified into geo-polymers, dowtherm (organic liquid mixture of biphenyl and biphenyl-oxide) is gradually re-purified and incinerated.
+- Export of spent fuel to the Russian Federation was completed in 1999 (based on an intergovernmental treaty from 1956); - Media for after-cooling of spent fuel were partially treated, and partially re-stored: chrompik (water solution of chromate and potassium bi-chromate) was vitified or re-stored into new tanks, the sludge in enclosures (originally designed for aftercooling of fuel cells) and on the bottom of the DS pool is solidified into geo-polymers, dowtherm (organic liquid mixture of biphenyl and biphenyl-oxide originally the coolant for fuel cells) is gradually re-purified and incinerated.
 More than 99 % of water activity of the long-term storage pool was captured on special sorbents.
-Liquids from the DS pool was processed by concentration on the evaporator.
-Bottom sediments are re-stored into a new re-storage tank of the reactor hall of NPP A-1.

-- Liquid operational waste (concentrates) were bituminized, liquid waste from decommissioning of NPP A-1 and together with other waste from Jaslovské Bohunice site are gradually conditioned and disposed at the repository; - Storage of solid RAW, object 44/20, was reconstructed, waste removed, sorted and stored in a controlled manner.
+Liquids from the long-term storage pool was processed by concentration on the evaporator.
+Bottom sediments are restored into a new re-storage tank of the reactor hall of NPP A1. - Liquid operational waste (concentrates) were bituminized, liquid waste from decommissioning of NPP A1 and together with other waste from Jaslovské Bohunice site are gradually conditioned and disposed at the repository; - Storage of solid RAW, object 44/20, was reconstructed, waste removed, sorted and stored in a controlled manner.
 Part of this waste was conditioned and disposed. - The original, currently not operated storage tanks, object 41, represent the highest potential risk for the environment.
 Waste from this object located outside of reactor building was re-stored into tanks of object 44/10.
 Liquid RAW is gradually conditioned by concentration and cementation for the purpose of further conditioning and disposal.